Patient Care Coordination Interdisciplinary Referrals and Case Management

 - Engage case management early for complex and high-risk patients.

-- Use EMR-based communication to reduce information loss.
+- Use integrated EMR-based communication to reduce information loss and prevent duplicate testing across specialties.

 - Reconcile plan changes across providers and document accountability.